animal-tree/Writing-stuff/Does-anyone-else-think-this-is-proof-of-God?.md

 Growing up as an atheist, it took a lot of creative scientific thought, revelatory manias, and objective synchronistic events to convince me that there absolutely is *something*.
 I can share what that something might be, how it might work, and the scientific, experiential, and data-centric reasons for believing in it rationally, intelligently, and credibly.

 The next step: convince me that there's something *good*.
 But under the same level of scrutiny.

 ___

-I feel like all of this is terribly written, but I think it takes time/repeated-observation to organize thoughts linguistically/socially.
-Until those brain-forces organize within my head, I'm gonna trial-out these ideas with whatever writing comes.
-This is GitHub after all.
-___

 Whether these probabilities can be used as components of a p-value stat depends on how well the Null Hypothesis distribution is quantified.
 In this case, me.
 But one distribution can be biassed, as is often the case in p-value reliant literature.
 This is known as p-hacking.
 To compute a good personal p-value, this is sufficient.
 To make it rigorous, it needs a peer-review distribution of experts.
 That is, a mixture of experts model.
 Then it's a sound aggregate estimate of the Null Hypothesis, if enough versions of me can corroborate that my estimation of the Null Hypothesis probabilities is within approximate bound.
 In other words, what do you think?
 If you agree that the described factual events, both independently and conditionally, are unlikely, below the standard 0.05 aggregate, then we have a proof, of something, assuming I'm telling the truth.